LovesTha/chatterofjudges/_posts/2016-10-16-Do-As-I-Say-And-Not-As-I-Do.markdown

 youtube_id: "2SbGdJh5S4A"
 ---

-Morgan Meehan-Lam from Hobart brings us a presentation on the thigns she has done badly at events, with gorgeous illustrations.
+Morgan Meehan-Lam from Hobart brings us a presentation on the things she has done badly at events, with gorgeous illustrations.
 It's a great watch, you might really want to checkout the youtube video if you can.
 But if you can only listen, it's still a great episode.

 0m: Welcome & Introduce Morgan
 1m: Recognitions